Economic Impact of IoT in The Oil and Gas Industry

-The Internet of Things (IoT) is revolutionizing the oil and gas sector with remarkable swiftness. industry experts projecting that IoT solutions could eliminate unplanned well outages, boost crude output by 10 percent over a two-year period, and increase profits by nearly $1 billion for large O&G companies.
+The Internet of Things (IoT) in the oil and gas industry is revolutionizing the sector with remarkable swiftness. industry experts projecting that IoT solutions could eliminate unplanned well outages, boost crude output by 10 percent over a two-year period, and increase profits by nearly $1 billion for large O&G companies.
 This anticipated impact is further substantiated by predictions that IoT applications within this industry could contribute as much as 0.8% to the GDP, equivalent to a staggering $816 billion augmentation over the forthcoming decade.
 The scale of possibilities is undeniable, motivating a significant 62% of oil and gas executives to actively devise digital strategies aimed at reshaping their business landscape.

 What is the Internet of Things, exactly?